waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 end
 ```

-Notice that we are using the more common RSpec `describe`/`it` syntax here.
 The test is remarkably succinct; but does it not also describe exactly what we want?
 This is why we love RSpec.
 Our test is beautifully readable and we are in no doubt as to what it does.

 We are using [RSpec's one-liner syntax](https://www.relishapp.com/rspec/rspec-core/v/3-2/docs/subject/one-liner-syntax).
 We could just as easily have written the test like so: